"You are the best field trip ever. . . The Rosson House was so fun, I wish you could sell it to me."– Tristan, age 9

 Can’t make it to the Rosson House Museum with your class?

 Our traveling trunk is a portable version of Heritage Square’s on-site field trip.
-The trunk includes 5 lesson plans and hands-on activities so that children can experience “A Child’s Life in 1900” and understand the drastic changes in lifestyles over the past 100 years.
+The trunk includes 5 lesson plans and hands-on activities so that children can experience “A Child’s Life in 1900” and understand the dramatic changes in lifestyles over the past 100 years.

 The lessons and hands-on activities include a primary source activity, analyzing an early map of Phoenix, doing laundry using washboards and clotheslines, writing on slate boards, and playing the historic game of Graces.
 Each lesson plan is designed to meet State of Arizona Learning Standards for 3rd, 4th, and 5th grade students.
+Follow this link for details on curriculum alignment.

 Traveling Trunk: Arizona's Five C's